tlobig/convert_gd3_togd4_tilemaps/readme.md

 The idea is to run the script gd_converter.py either in the project folder that should be ported or use source and target dirs as parameters.
 If you want to try it, make sure to have a back.
 The target directory may overwrite files.
 Can't repeat this enough, this is not production code.
 No liabilities whatsoever.

 - Thomas

+progress:

+- so far only the rudimentary parsing of a tileset is implemented, known as missing:
+  - autotile bitmask reading
+- writing tileset entails uuid-like ids, need to figure out how to best do these, only writing a stub file for now